medialize/ally.js/README.md

-# a11y.js
+# ally.js

-a11y.js (pronounced "ally js", pun intended) is a dependency-free **Library to help applications with accessibility concerns**.
+ally.js is a dependency-free **Library to help applications with accessibility concerns**.
 The intention is to separate these components from actual applications.
-It is being developed along side another project and features get added to a11y.js once they become necessary in the other application - or someone sends a PR.
+It is being developed along side another project and features get added to ally.js once they become necessary in the other application - or someone sends a PR.
 The ultimate goal is to make adhering to [WAI-ARIA](http://www.w3.org/TR/wai-aria/) a breeze.

+Do not confuse ally.js with [a11y.js](https://github.com/IBM-Watson/a11y.js), a library to help with ARIA states.

 ---